Breaking Free from the North East Bubble: A Journey Towards Freedom

 “30?
 That’s nothing.
 Wait till you finish uni.
 You’ll be working 40+ every week.
 Welcome to the real world.”

 I absolutely detest this phrase.
 It doesn’t simply irritate me; it infuriates me.
-It’s a smug little jab masquerading as wisdom, reeking of resignation.
+It’s a smug little jab masquerading as wisdom.
 This phrase is never delivered kindly.
 It’s often accompanied by a smirk, as if they’re satisfied with your impending so-called “awakening” into a mundane life they’ve settled for.

 Being Seen in the Real World